edgio-docs/edgio-docs/src/guides/v7/edge-functions.md

 </Callout>

-Origins fetch requests and edge functions return a `Response` instance representing the response.
-This object provides methods and properties for accessing and setting the response's headers, body, status, and more.
-A response can be created using the `Response` class or by calling the `fetch()` function.
+Origin fetch requests and edge functions return a `Response` instance representing the response.
+This object provides methods and properties for accessing and setting the response's headers, body, status code, and more.
+Create a response through the `Response` class or by calling the `fetch()` function.
 See the [Edge Function Namespace](#edge-function-namespace) section for more information.

 #### Supported Methods and Properties {/* response-supported-methods-and-properties */}